Work-Based Learning

 Work-based learning has always been the foundation of career and technical education.

-Experiences such as guest speakers, field trips, job shadowing, internships and school-based enterprises provide students the opportunity to connect course content to their desired career pathway and potential work site.
+Experiences such as guest speakers, field trips, job shadowing, internships, and school-based enterprises provide students the opportunity to connect course content to their desired career pathway and potential work site.

 St. Vrain Valley CTE programs align with the Colorado Career and Technical Education mission, “CTE ensures a thriving Colorado economy by providing relevant and rigorous education that is connected, responsive and real” by offering work-based learning to all of our students in all of our CTE programs.